-Shannon Curtaz is the Director of Winnipeg Montessori School.
+Shannon Curtaz is the Executive Director of Horizons Children’s Centre.
 She has been working in the field of Early Childhood Education since 1997 as a front line ECE, a Supervisor and a Director.
 She believes that the relationships we form with all of the people who come in and out of our lives, both personal and professional, shape the person that we ultimately become and that therefore growth and learning is never ending.

-Melanie D’Souza is a member of the Research Faculty in the School of Health Sciences and Community Services at Red River College.
+Melanie D’Souza is a member of the Research Faculty in the School of Health Sciences and Community Services at Red River College Polytechnic.
 She is interested in issues of diversity, inclusion, and children’s rights in early childhood settings; her current projects involve early childhood intervention strategies in inner city child care programs.
 Melanie has been a member of the MCCA Ethics committee since 2003.

 Christine Enns (Norman region) has over 25 years of experience in the field of Early Childhood Education in different capacities.
 Currently she is an Early Childhood Education Instructor at University College of the North in The Pas.
 She has been enjoying learning about the Cree culture and how to apply indegenious knowledge into the curriculum.
-Christine has facilitate Best Choices and been on the Ethics Committee since 2003.
+Christine has facilitate Best Choices and been on the Ethics Committee since 2003

 Michele Grant has been involved in Manitoba’s early childhood community for many years as an early childhood practitioner, centre director, adult educator and volunteer.
 She is a past board member of both the MCCA and the CCCF and is a founding member and past chairperson of the MCCA Ethics Committee.

 Monica Lytwyn is an ECE III with a Bachelor of Human Ecology and a Master of Education in Early Childhood Education (ECE).
-She has been a member of the Ethics Committee since 1997.
+She is an original member and past chair of MCCA’s Ethics Committee.
 Monica has worked in a number of capacities in early learning and child care (ELCC) over the years including as a volunteer, an Early Childhood Educator, a supervisor, a consultant, and even a policy analyst and supervisor in ELCC for the Province of Manitoba.
-She is currently an instructor in the Early Childhood Education Program at Red River College.
+She is currently an instructor in Early Childhood Education at Red River College Polytechnic.